 The Riverview Farmers Market is organized by Farms in the Heights, a grassroots, 501(c)3 not-for-profit organization established to provide access to local food systems, grow our local economy, and promote environmental stewardship for the benefit of all Jersey City Heights community members.
 The Market is a community-supported, producer-focused farmers market, offering a wide range of market vendors and goods.

 The Farms in the Heights board is a diverse group of neighbors and friends from the Jersey City Heights community who share Farms in the Heights’ philosophy and goals.
 All volunteers, they are the driving force behind the Riverview Farmers Market and other Farms in the Heights programming, including Ogden’s End Community Garden.

-The 2018 board members of Farms in the Heights are Beverly Brown, Mark Bunbury Jr., Vilma Cabrera, Zahire Estrella, Moriah Kinberg, Jessica Murphy, and Trisha O’Cone.
+The 2019 board members of Farms in the Heights are Beverly Brown, Mark Bunbury Jr., Vilma Cabrera, Zahire Estrella, Rachel Meyers and Moriah Kinberg.

 When is the Market Open?

 The Riverview Farmers Market is held every Sunday (rain or shine) from the first Sunday in May through the Sunday before Thanksgiving in November, from 10 am to 3 pm.